silaspe/maths/docs/rand.md

 .

+#### the craziest work week

 If you think that you had the craziest work week or busiest schedule, think again!
 I'll try to add all of these after Monday on the corresponding day.
+You'll figure out why this is a work week on the $7$th day.
 Here's one I found in a book:

+$1000$ Lines, wow.

 $$ \text{Sunday} $$

-$1000$ Lines, wow.

 Genesis 1:1